What Does Personal Liability Insurance Cover? Do You Need Coverage?

 In addition, how about if you're wrongly accused of something, and are forced to go to court even though the accusation is false?
 Liability coverage would pay the cost of defense and provide legal representation.

-What Is Covered by Personal Liability on Home Insurance Policies?
+What's Covered by Personal Liability on Home Insurance

 - Personal Injury